 - the demand for the job.

-Starting salaries for chemical plant process operatives range from £15,000 to £18,000 a year, rising to around £25,000 a year.
+Salaries for chemical plant process operatives start around £18,000 a year, rising to around £35,000 a year.
 You can often earn extra through working overtime and shifts.
 Operatives working on more complex processes may earn higher rates of pay.